jamesshore/livestream/README.md

 This example code is used in my [Tuesday Lunch & Learn](https://www.jamesshore.com/v2/projects/lunch-and-learn) series.
 See that link for for more information and an archive of past episodes, or [watch live on Twitch](https://www.twitch.tv/jamesshorelive).

-This Week's Challenge (11 Aug 2020): Testable Logs
+This Week's Challenge (25 Aug 2020): Microservice Clients Without Mocks (Part I)
 ---------------------

-This repo contains a simple microservice.
+This repo contains a simple microservice in the `src/rot13-service` folder.
+It encodes text using ROT-13 encoding.
 (You can find the details below, under "How the Microservice Works.")
-The service has good error handling, but it doesn't have any logging.
-Specifically, if the server code fails for some reason, the server will send an "Internal Server Error" response.
-But it won't log an error to stdout.

-Your challenge, should you choose to accept it, is to add a small amount of error logging to the HttpServer class and to make sure that it's tested.
-Specifically, modify the "fails gracefully when request handler throws exception" and "fails gracefully when request handler returns invalid response" HttpServer tests to include logging.
-They're in `src/infrastructure/_http_server_test.js` on lines 125 and 136.
-They're already set up to instantiate the Log class and call `trackOutput()`.
-The result of calling `trackOutput()` is available in the `logOutput` variable on lines 128 and 139.

-The logging library is just a placeholder, so the real challenge here is to write it from scratch.
-It should be thoroughly tested, of course.
-Your logs should include the current date and time and they should support structured output.
-(In other words, they should take arbitrary objects, including errors.)

-There are several libraries available to help you.
-The CommandLine class (`src/infrastructure/command_line.js`) allows you to write to stdout.
-The Clock class (`src/infrastructure/clock.js`) gives you the ability to write the current date and time.
-Both of these are [Nullable Infrastructure Wrappers](http://www.jamesshore.com/v2/projects/lunch-and-learn/testing-without-mocks), so they have convenient methods for testing.
-There's also an infrastructure helper library (`src/util/infrastructure_helper.js`) that implements an [output tracker](https://www.jamesshore.com/v2/projects/lunch-and-learn/nullable-output).
+Our eventual goal is to create a command-line application, in the `src/rot13-cli` folder, that uses the microservice to encode text provided on the command line.

+Your challenge this week, should you choose to accept it, is to create a generic HTTP client that can be used to build the command-line application in the future.
+You don't need to build the command-line application or anything specific to the ROT-13 service.
+The only thing we're doing this week is the generic HTTP client.

+The client needs to be testable without mocks.
+In practice, this means that it should be a [nullable infrastructure wrapper](http://www.jamesshore.com/v2/projects/lunch-and-learn/testing-without-mocks).
+It also needs to provide the ability to track requests and configure responses.

 Hints:

+* Make sure you're on Node.js version 14 or higher.
+Previous versions fail the test suite due to insufficient locale support.

-* There's a placeholder Log class and tests ready for you to modify in `src/infrastructure/log.js` and `src/infrastructure/_log_test.js`.
-A few methods have been added, but you'll need more.
-Don't change the names of the methods that are already there because the HttpServer tests depend on them.
-Specifically, the `logOutput` variable in the tests is the result of calling `trackOutput()` on an instance of Log.
+* There's a placeholder HttpClient class and tests ready for you to modify in `src/rot13-cli/infrastructure`.
+You shouldn't need to modify any other files.

-* After you've built the logging library, the specific HttpServer code you need to modify is in the `handleRequestAsync()` function on line 82 of `src/infrastructure/http_server.js`.
-* Make sure you're on Node.js version 14 or higher, as previous versions only include support for the US locale.
+* The infrastructure helper library (`src/util/infrastructure_helper.js`) implements an [output tracker](https://www.jamesshore.com/v2/projects/lunch-and-learn/nullable-output) that you can use.
+See the [Testable Logs episode](https://www.jamesshore.com/v2/projects/lunch-and-learn/testable-logs) for an example.

 This challenge ties together several concepts from previous episodes.
 Here's where you can find more information:

 * [Testing Without Mocks](http://www.jamesshore.com/v2/projects/lunch-and-learn/testing-without-mocks) describes what Nullable Infrastructure Wrappers are and how they work.
 It also explains the basics of the CommandLine class.
-* [Microservices Without Mocks, Part 1: The Server](http://www.jamesshore.com/v2/projects/lunch-and-learn/microservices-without-mocks-part-1) and [Microservices Without Mocks, Part 2: Robust Responses](http://www.jamesshore.com/v2/projects/lunch-and-learn/microservices-without-mocks-part-2) builds the server code you'll be modifying.
-You don't need to watch them to succeed at this challenge, though.
+* [Microservices Without Mocks, Part 1: The Server](http://www.jamesshore.com/v2/projects/lunch-and-learn/microservices-without-mocks-part-1) and [Microservices Without Mocks, Part 2: Robust Responses](http://www.jamesshore.com/v2/projects/lunch-and-learn/microservices-without-mocks-part-2) show how to build an HTTP server, which involves many of the same skills needed for this week's challenge.
-* [International Dates and Times](https://www.jamesshore.com/v2/projects/lunch-and-learn/international-dates-and-times) explains how the Clock class works.
-* [Nullable Output](http://www.jamesshore.com/v2/projects/lunch-and-learn/nullable-output) shows how to test infrastructure that writes multiple pieces of output, and also explains how the CommandLine class's `trackStdout()` function works.

 The Thinking Framework